Ingrid Sinclair: Biography

 The political situation in Zimbabwe changed dramatically in 2001 with the land reform program.
 During this time period, "not only the white farmers were purged, but also other notable white people still working in Zimbabwe.
-It was also during this time that the idealogical effort of the regime was intensified, fueling racial hostility".
+It was also during this time that the ideological effort of the regime was intensified, fueling racial hostility".
 As media laws became increasingly restrictive, the couple decided to move to England.